Can I Fly a Drone in Dubai? Your Ultimate Guide

 • Blacklisting

-Repeated or severe violations could lead to a ban on flying drones in Dubai or being blacklisted from receiving any future permits.
+Repeated or severe violations can lead to a ban when flying drones in Dubai or to black listing so as to receive a permit in the future.

 Final Words